AviK0928/Caching_server/README.md

-# Simple Caching Server in Java
+# Caching Server in Java

 A lightweight Redis-like key-value store implemented in Java.
 Originally designed as a single-client in-memory store, this project has evolved to support multiple concurrent clients for single store, basic Redis commands, and RDB-style persistence.